mramshaw/RESTful-Recipes/README.md

 - [ ] Refactor data access into a DAO module
 - [ ] Add tests for the DAO
 - [ ] Add a health check
-- [ ] Refactor code to NOT use Gorilla/mux
+- [x] Migrate from Gorilla/mux to julienschmidt/httprouter
 - [ ] Implement CORS
 - [ ] Implement graceful shutdown (available since __Go 1.8__)
 - [ ] Add Prometheus-style instrumentation